herrkami/isopod/README.md

 Representing the frequency as `u16` for increased performance would reduce the frequency resolution to almost 1 Hz and is therefore not acceptable.

+# TODO
+- [ ] Unify everything to `i16` signal and `u32` frequency.
+- [ ] Set everything to unsigned that doesn't need to be signed.
+- [ ] Check division/shift for performance optimizations.